-An Administrator is any half-time or greater employee of the University who supervises Faculty and oversees administrative affairs.
-These employees include Deans, Vice Presidents, the Provost, and the President.
-Administrators may or may not also be ranked Faculty members (see Section 1.10).
+An Administrator is any full-time employee of the University who supervises Faculty and oversees administrative affairs.
+These employees include all levels of Deans, Provosts, and Presidents.
+Administrators may or may not also be ranked Faculty members (see Section

 - 1.9.1 President of the University.
 The President is the chief executive officer of the University.
-The President is elected by the Board of Trustees and is responsible to the Board for the administration of all policies adopted by the Board and for the execution of all acts by the Board. - 1.9.2 President's Cabinet.
-The President assembles a Cabinet that consists of the Provost, Vice Presidents, and other individuals in key roles at the University as determined by the President. - 1.9.2 Provost's Council.
-The Provost assembles a Council that consists of the Associate Provosts and the Deans of the Schools and Colleges.
+The President is elected by the Board of Trustees and is responsible to the Board for the administration of all policies adopted by the Board and for the execution of all acts by the Board. - 1.9.2 President's Leadership Team.
+The President assembles a Cabinet that consists of the Provost, Vice Presidents, and other individuals in key roles at the University as determined by the President. - 1.9.3 Provost's Council.
+The Provost assembles a Council that consists of the Associate Provosts, the Deans of the Schools and Colleges, and the Dean of Students.
+The Provost may invite other individuals in key roles at the University.